Russian fuel spill declared federal emergency

 "We can now assume according to documents we are retrieving that permafrost thawing could occur due to abnormally mild summer temperatures lasting for several years and that the partial subsidence of base supports could take place," Dyachenko said, as cited by Tass.

-So far Russia has welcomed global warming, as it provided easier access to Arctic resources and the development of the iced Northern Sea Route into a major global maritime pathway.
+So far Russia has welcomed global warming, as it has provided easier access to Arctic resources and the development of the iced Northern Sea Route into a major global maritime pathway.
 But the spill at CPH-3 could mean that existing downstream and transportation infrastructure in the region faces potentially catastrophic erosion, needing trillions of rubles of investment in repairs.